Rank Reduction in Bimatrix Games: Main Result

 \subsection{Matrix Pencils}

-Let $A,B\in\Re^{m\times n}$ be matrices of known values, and let $\lambda$ represent an unknown parameter.\footnote{In general, the theory of matrix pencils is defined over a field $\F$.
-In a our game-theoretic context, we restrict this field to the field of real numbers.} Then the set of all matrices of the form $A+\lambda B$, with $\lambda\in\Ce$, define a \textit{linear matrix pencil} (or just a \textit{pencil})\cite[p.~24]{gantmakher1959theory},\cite{ikramov1993matrix}.\footnote{The literature defines both the set of matrices $A+\lambda B$ and $A-\lambda B$ as pencils.
-Although $A-\lambda B$ seems to be more common (possibly due to the connection to the standard presentation of the eigenvalue problem $A-\lambda I$), we choose to use $A+\lambda B$ as it more closely aligns with the problem presented in Section \ref{sec:probForm}.}
+Let $A,B\in\Re^{m\times n}$ be matrices of known values, and let $\lambda$ represent an unknown parameter.
+Then the set of all matrices of the form $A+\lambda B$, with $\lambda\in\Ce$, define a \textit{linear matrix pencil} (or just a \textit{pencil})\citep[p.~24]{ikramov1993matrix,gantmakher1959theory}.
+The literature defines both the set of matrices $A+\lambda B$ and $A-\lambda B$ as pencils.
+Although $A-\lambda B$ seems to be more common (possibly due to the connection to the standard presentation of the eigenvalue problem $A-\lambda I$), we choose to use $A+\lambda B$ as it more closely aligns with the problem presented in \eqref{eqn:probFor}.

 While not as well studied as the standard eigenproblem, $A-\lambda I$, the theory of pencils still enjoys a rich history.
 For the square, nonsingular, $m\times m$ case, Weierstrass investigated pencils and developed a canonical form as early as 1867.
 The rectangular case was later solved, with a canonical form presented, by Kronecker in 1890.
 His canonical form, aptly named the Kronecker Canonical Form (KCF), was popularized by Gantmacher in chapter XII of his two volume treatise on the theory of matrices \cite[Ch.~12]{gantmakher1959theory}.
-For a (not so short) survey on pencils, we refer the reader to \cite{ikramov1993matrix}.
-For a discussion of the various canonical forms and computational methods, for the square case see \cite[Ch.~7.7]{golub2012matrix}, and for the more general singular/rectangular case, see \cite{demmel1993generalized}.
+For a (not so short) survey on pencils, we refer the reader to \citep{ikramov1993matrix}.
+For a discussion of the various canonical forms and computational methods, for the square case see \cite[Ch.~7.7]{golub2012matrix} and, for the more general singular/rectangular case, see \citep{demmel1993generalized}.